evan47west/Bylaws/Bylaws.md

 Hereafter in these By-Laws, the Executive Committee shall be referred to as the EC.
 The term ECM shall denote the Executive Committee Meeting.

 ### Section 3.
-The Member Education Committee is composed of the following nine (9) Chapter officers:
+The Member Education Committee is composed of the following ten (10) Chapter officers:
   - Vice-President of Member Education
   - Chapter Secretary
   - Campus Relations Chair